finnbear/yew_icons/README.md

 To save binary size, individual icons can also be included by feature flag, such as `FeatherZoomIn` or `FontAwesomeSolidAtom`.

 By default, no collections or icons are included.
+Be warned that including too many icons may result in a `.wasm` binary that some WebAssembly engines refuse to load (see https://github.com/rustwasm/wasm-pack/issues/981).

 ## License